 Comparing yourself to others—and usually feeling bad as a result—never serves you.
 We just don’t know the other person’s life, or her body, or how that body works or feels.
 Comparison gets you stuck in the vicious cycle of thoughts—that life is unfair, that other people have something you don’t, or that you’re a terribly tough case who will never get to feel happiness or pleasure.
 (You’re not an unsolvable problem, by the way — here’s why!)

 To counter this awful thought, you turn the attention inward.
 You want to stop feeling hungry, or bloated, or fatigued, or cranky.
 You want to eat what makes your body feel good.
 That’s what you need to figure out, and that’s what living a full life is actually about, shifting loving attention back to what serves you.

 We think food is the problem, but the real problem is being out of alignment with what we need.
-The goal (and what we achieve in our coaching program) is for food to be just one fulfilling part of what keeps us happy, healthy, and whole.
+The goal (and what we achieve in Bye Bye Belly Fat!) is for food to be just one fulfilling part of what keeps us happy, healthy, and whole.

 Ready to take the pressure off your eating?
 Check out my Ultimate Real Food Recipe Book!
 With the best (and satisfying!) balanced recipes and a whole month of meal plans, you’ll boost your metabolism and shed pounds—without obsessing about your food!

 I do worry about what I am going to eat all day!